 Make Small Changes in Your Approach to Fellow Students

-The truth is that you are probably not alone in feeling like you have no friends in college.
+The truth is that you are probably not alone in feeling like you don't have many friends in college.
 Don't be afraid to take some small steps to put yourself out there.

 Mealtimes on campus are any time that you can squeeze in a few bites in between classes.
 You can almost always find someone to share a meal or snack with while waiting for the next class.
 You'll find students eating in the dining room, the common areas, and outside when the weather is nice.
 If a group of students is going out for a meal, ask if you can tag along.